ranji3500/ranji3500/README.md

 ###

-<p align="left">✨ Creating intelligent systems since 2021<br>📚 I'm currently learning advanced deep learning techniques<br>🎯 Goals: To master AI system optimization and deployment<br>🎲 Fun fact: AI can be as unpredictable as human intuition sometimes!</p>
+<p align="left">✨ Creating intelligent systems since 2021<br>📚 I'm currently diving deep into Artificial Intelligence, Machine Learning, Deep Learning, and Large Language Models (LLMs)<br>🎯 Goals: To optimize AI models for real-time performance and explore the latest advancements in LLMs<br>🎲 Fun fact: AI models can learn, but so can I — from every challenge I face!</p>

 ###